phamtrantri/momic-template/README.md

-# How does it work?
+# How does the building flow work?

 - Webpack will look at the entry file (./packages/common/index.js)
 - Webpack finds imports (E.g.: import App from './App')